nih-cfde/training-and-engagement/hackmd/AWS.md

 - It is a hosting provider that gives you a lot of services including cloud storage and cloud compute.

-Terminology:
+#### Terminology:
-* Instance - a computer that is running ...somewhere in "the cloud".
+* **Instance** - a computer that is running ...somewhere in "the cloud".
 The important thing is that someone else is worrying about the hardware etc, so you're just renting what you need!
-* Cloud computer - same as an "instance".
+* **Cloud computer** - same as an "instance".
-* Image - the basic computer install from which an instance is constructed.
+* **Image** - the basic computer install from which an instance is constructed.
 The configuration of your instance at launch is a copy of the Amazon Machine Image (AMI)
 * [EC2](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)#:~:text=In%20cloud%20computing%2C%20elasticity%20is,demand%20as%20closely%20as%20possible%22.) - elastic compute cloud.

-**Amazon's main compute rental service is called Elastic Compute Cloud (or EC2) and that's what we'll be showing you today.**
+> ℹ️ **Amazon's main compute rental service is called Elastic Compute Cloud (or EC2) and that's what we'll be showing you today.**

 ### EC2